 In Vitro Fertilization (IVF) with Donor Sperm

-Traditional IVF involves removing eggs from a woman’s ovaries, fertilizing them with a donor’s sperm outside her body, then transferring the resulting embryo back into the woman’s uterus.
+Traditional IVF involves removing eggs from a woman’s ovaries, fertilizing them with a donor’s sperm outside her body, then transferring the resulting embryo back into the female patient’s uterus.
 In general, IVF treatment has great success rates.
-According to the 2018 statistics collected by the Society of Assisted Reproductive Technologies (SART), for women under the age of 35, the percentage of live births per IVF cycle is about 47.6%.
+This process can also be done with a donor egg.
+According to the 2018 statistics collected by the (SART), for women under the age of 35, the rate of pregnancy per IVF cycle is about 47.6%.
 Success rates decrease with age, with women over the age of 42 having only a 3.1% rate of success.
+Society of Assisted Reproductive Technologies

 Reciprocal In Vitro Fertilization (R-IVF)

-Reciprocal IVF, also known as partner-assisted reproduction, is the process where one partner provides the eggs and the other partner carries the baby.
+Reciprocal IVF, also known as partner-assisted reproduction, is another good option for same-sex couples.
+In this process, one partner provides the eggs and the other partner carries the baby.
 First, your doctor removes eggs from you.
 Then, she fertilizes them with your donor sperm outside your body.
 Finally, she transfers the embryo over to your partner.
 Or vice-versa, of course.

-Now that we understand how lesbian couples get pregnant, let’s look at the average costs involved in each one.
+Now that we understand how same-sex couples get pregnant, let’s look at the average costs involved in each one.

 How much do these pregnancy options cost?